Restor-Foundation/tcd/README_SEGMENTATION.md

 3. Set up W&B as described here: https://docs.wandb.ai/quickstart

-4. `cd` into src and run `marsking.py` to generate the masks from the given data
+4. `cd` into src and run `masking.py` to generate the masks from the given data

+5. `cd` back to the root folder and then to utils and run `clean_data.py` to fix the problem with BW images

-5. `cd` back to the root folder of the repositry and create a file named `.env` containing the following information
+6. `cd` back to the root folder of the repositry and create a file named `.env` containing the following information
     ```
     DATA_DIR = /direcotry/to/data
     LOG_DIR = /direcotry/to/logs